wyatt727/LSPosedKit/Docs/Development/Sample-Modules-Implementation.md

 ## Conclusion and Next Steps

-These sample modules demonstrate different aspects of the LSPosedKit framework:
+These sample modules demonstrate different aspects of the enhanced LSPosedKit framework:

-1. **DebugApp** shows a minimal module implementation with simple hooks
+1. **DebugApp** shows a minimal module implementation with simple hooks and `ModuleLifecycle` support.
-2. **NetworkGuard** demonstrates service registration, rule management, and more complex hooks

-For the remaining modules (IntentInterceptor and UIEnhancer), follow similar patterns to implement them, focusing on their specific areas:

-- **IntentInterceptor** should focus on monitoring and analyzing Intent objects
-- **UIEnhancer** should demonstrate resource replacement and UI customization
+2. **NetworkGuard** demonstrates:
+   - Service registration using versioning and dependencies
+   - Resource management via `Releasable` interface
+   - Hot-reload-aware services with `ReloadAware`
+   - Proper lifecycle with `ModuleLifecycle` for cleanup
+   - Module metadata with service declarations

-After implementing these modules, the next steps are:
+The next steps are:

 1. Test each module on actual devices
 2. Create thorough documentation for module developers
 3. Add detailed examples to the module README files
-4. Create integration tests that verify cross-module functionality
+4. Create integration tests that verify cross-module functionality and lifecycle behavior